The Church God Exalts (James 4:1-12)

 I think I’ve been in this church!
 As a new church, we’re nothing like this right now.
 It’s one of the things that I love about being a new church.
 We’re nothing like what James describes.
 We’ve got a lot of problems, but one of them isn’t that we’re fighting.
 But what would it take for us to become the kind of church that James describes?
 Absolutely nothing.
 Left to ourselves, this will be the path that this church will take.
 Why?
 Because it comes naturally.

 The problem is that these desires can actually begin to war within us.
 What this means is this: we begin to live to advance our own interests and desires.
 We want to please ourselves.
-Nothing will destroy relationship faster than this.
-When we begin to put ourselves first, people either become objects that we can use to satisfy our own desires, or obstacles who get in the way.
+Nothing will destroy relationships faster than this.
+When we prioritize ourselves, others can feel like tools for our desires or obstacles to our goals.
 Either way, community is killed.
 When we approach community like this, it’s inevitable that people won’t always meet our needs.
 And when this happens, James explains what happens next.
 We get angry.
 We get ticked off.
 He says that we end up murdering, fighting, quarreling, and coveting.
 James is saying that we can hide our selfishness for a while.
 People won’t know at first that we’re approaching community this way.
 But eventually it will come out.
 It will come out in the ugliest behavior that you can imagine.

 So either we’re prayerless, or we go to the other extreme and pray selfishly.
 We approach God as a means to get what we want.
 I like how one author puts it: